 This is an exciting time for Carlisle, with significant investment opportunities for the city coming forward.
 Carlisle is one of the key partners in the Borderlands Inclusive Growth Deal, a £394.5 million growth deal signed by both UK and Scottish governments, with Cumbria County Council, Dumfries and Galloway Council, Northumberland County Council and Scottish Borders Council.
 This aims to transform the region, and support Carlisle as the capital of the Borderlands.

-Carlisle also has opportunities to transform the city through the Towns Fund and Future High Street Fund, with the potential to lever up to £50 million of investment to invest in regenerating the city.
+Carlisle also has opportunities to transform the city through the Towns Fund and Future High Street Fund, with £28.8 million of investment secured through both funds to invest in regenerating the city.

 This website provides information and updates on our regeneration initiatives and projects to help transform our city.